Doist/sqs-workers/README.md

 ## Serialization

-There are two serializers: json and pickle.
+There are two serializers: JSON and pickle.

 ## Baked tasks

-You can create so-called "baked async tasks", entities which besides the task itself, contain arguments which have to be used to call the task.
+You can create so-called "baked async tasks," entities which, besides the task itself, contain arguments which have to be used to call the task.

 Think of baked tasks as of light version of [Celery signatures](http://docs.celeryproject.org/en/latest/userguide/canvas.html#signatures)